 Drawing on the literature and our knowledge of global health organizations, we offer good practices that point to ways in which such agencies can advance the right to health, covering nine areas: 1) participation and representation in governance processes; 2) leadership and organizational ethos; 3) internal policies; 4) norm-setting and promotion; 5) organizational leadership through advocacy and communication; 6) monitoring and accountability; 7) capacity building; 8) funding policies; and 9) partnerships and engagement.
 In each of these areas, we offer elements of a proposed Framework Convention on Global Health (FCGH), which would commit state parties to support these standards through their board membership and other interactions with these agencies.
 We also explain how the FCGH could incorporate these organizations into its overall financing framework, initiate a new forum where they collaborate with each other, as well as organizations in other regimes, to advance the right to health, and ensure sufficient funding for right to health capacity building.

 We urge major global health organizations to follow the leadership of the UN Secretary-General and UNAIDS to champion the FCGH.
 It is only through a rights-based approach, enshrined in a new Convention, that we can expect to achieve health for all in our lifetimes.

 Scholarly Commons Citation

 Friedman, Eric A.; Gostin, Lawrence O.; and Buse, Kent, "Advancing the Right to Health Through Global Organizations: The Potential Role of a Framework Convention on Global Health" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1225.
+1225.